magmonium/pesto-todo/README.md

 # PestoTodo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0. project is deployed and running on firebase. url: https://pestotodo.web.app.
+To run the application we need to install angular-cli.

 ## Development server